 Wherever you set up the projector, make sure to position it squarely in front of the screen, not at an angle.

-If you project from a table or portable cart, be sure to select the correct Projection option in the projector's menu system.
+If you project from a table or portable cart, or from the rear, be sure to select the correct Projection option in the projector's menu system.